Canadian Golfer Hits ‘Hole-in-One’ with Mesothelioma Clinical TrialsStories from Survivors

 Green stays busy these days, driving to his local YMCA regularly to participate in a LIVESTRONG Foundation program for cancer survivors.

-He participates in a mesothelioma support group, sharing his story in hopes of helping others.
+He participates in The Mesothelioma Center’s support group, sharing his story in hopes of helping others.
 He still talks regularly with one mesothelioma patient he met in Toronto, often offering much-needed encouragement.

 “I just try and surround myself with positive people.
 Not that I don’t have sad days, but I don’t dwell on them,” he said.
 “I’m sure the doctors expect the tumor one day to start growing again, but for now, I try and stay positive.
 I’m a Christian.
 I’ve got a lot more to look forward to.”